15+ Best Presentation Templates and Themes to Download

 That said, each institution might have its own guidelines and requirements for research proposals and those often include the word count range.
 If that’s the case, you obviously have to play by the rules.

-If you want to add some flair to your research proposal and immediately stand out from hundreds of other, identically-looking documents, take our interactive presentation maker for a spin and create a visually stunning summary of your proposal.
+If you want to add some flair to your research proposal and immediately stand out from hundreds of other, identically-looking documents, take our interactive proposal maker for a spin and create a visually stunning summary of your proposal.
 Storydoc is 100% free to use for verified .edu email addresses.

 Alright, we covered the theoretical part.
 Time for some practical knowledge!